jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-HelloWorld.md

 1. Connect your Feather board to your computer via USB, like before.
 It should show up as `CIRCUITPY`
 2. Open Mu Editor and click the `Load` button.
 Select the `code.py` file.
 You should now see a blank file where we can write some code
 3. Click the `Serial` button at the top of the editor.
 This lets us see messages and errors from the board, like the console in a web browser.
-We'll use this a lot for debugging
+We'll use this a lot for debugging parts of your program

-We'll use these steps every time you go to work on a project!
+You'll use these steps every time you go to work on a project!

 ***

 ### OUR FIRST PROGRAM
-Let's verify everything is working and write our first Circuit Python program!
+Let's verify everything is working and, in the process, write our first Circuit Python program.
 In the editor, copy/paste or type this line (you can delete anything that's already there):

 ```python
 print('Hello, world!')